gprasadr8/cs-fundamentals/ds/notes/data_structures_introduction.md

 ```

 ### Abstract Data Types (ADT):

-ADTs are user defined data types which defines the operations on the values using functions without specifying how they can be implemented.
+- ADTs are user defined data types along with the operations on the values using functions without implementation details.

-**For Example:**

-**Stack ADT:** A stack consists of elements of same type arranged in a sequential order
+- **For Example: Stack ADT:** A stack consists of elements of same type arranged in a sequential order

-**Operations:**
+- **Operations:**
 ```
 initialize() - initializing empty stack push() - insert an element into stack